bloomreach-forge/settings-management/src/site/markdown/install.md

 ## Prerequisites

-These instruction assumes that you have an Hippo CMS project based on the Hippo website archetype, i.e. a Maven multi-module project consisting of at least three sub-modules: cms, site and bootstrap.
+These instruction assumes that you have a BloomReach Experience 13 project based on the archetype, i.e. a Maven multi-module project consisting of at least four sub-modules: cms, cms-dependencies, site and bootstrap.

 ### Forge Repository
-In the main pom.xml of the project, in the repositories section, add this repository if it is not configured there yet.
+In the main pom.xml of the project, in the repositories section, add this repository if it is not configured yet.

 ```
 <repository>